OctopusDeploy/blog/blog/2025-05/octopus-datadog-integration/index.md

   - Peformance
 ---

-Octopus is a best-of-breed tool that provides Continuous Delivery at scale and integrates with all your tools across the software delivery pipeline.
-Datadog is another best-of-breed platform that monitors, secures, and provides alerts for all the tools in your DevOps stack.
+Octopus is a best-of-breed platform that provides Continuous Delivery at scale and integrates with all your tools across the software delivery pipeline.
+Datadog is the best-of-breed monitoring platform that monitors, secures, and provides alerts for all the tools in your DevOps stack.
 This includes infrastructure monitoring, application performance, and software delivery pipelines.

 Now, with the Octopus Datadog integration, it's even easier to use Octopus and Datadog together.

 The Octopus Datadog integration monitors Octopus deployments through the Datadog Agent.
 This gives customers using Datadog and Octopus visibility across their entire CI/CD pipeline on Datadog’s Infrastructure Monitoring dashboard, helping you correlate data, to find and solve issues faster.

 In this post, we introduce the Octopus Datadog integration.
 We explain how it helps orchestrate the insights from all your tools and connect the dots when something goes wrong.

 ## The need for better observability across your entire pipeline